doctrine/orm/CONTRIBUTING.md

 To run the testsuite against another database, copy the ``phpunit.xml.dist`` to for example ``mysql.phpunit.xml`` and edit the parameters.
-You can take a look at the ``tests/travis`` folder for some examples.
+You can take a look at the ``ci/github/phpunit`` directory for some examples.
 Then run:

     vendor/bin/phpunit -c mysql.phpunit.xml